Skip to content

 Referee: place coins directly into a member's purse.

-Referee commands are legal in every mode.
+Referee commands are legal in every mode, terminal modes included.

 Modes